 The 250 metres cycle track, which is made of Siberian timber, will stage the cycling in the Commonwealth Games.
 During normal operation it has the capacity for just under 2000 spectators with space for a further 2000 temporary seats.
-In the lead up to 2014 it will host a number of major events including a UCI Track World Cup Series and the U19 World Track Championships in 2013.

 There is also a closed road circuit in the grounds of the arena which is used for a number of outdoor cycling events and practices.